 John Hughes directed Matthew Broderick as high school senior Ferris, Jennifer Grey as his sister Jeanie, Lyman Ward and Cindy Pickett as his parents, Alan Ruck as Ferris' best friend Cameron Frye, Mia Sara as his luscious girlfriend Sloane Peterson (Ferris?
 Cameron?
 Sloane?
 Who gives kids last names as first names?), Jeffrey Jones as vice principal Edward R. Rooney, Edie McClurg as Rooney’s secretary Grace, Ben Stein as an economics professor (presaging his similar role in the TV series The Wonder Years), and Charlie Sheen as a ginker who Jeanie meets at the police station.

 How many times have I seen this movie?
 Maybe 15.
-After 25 years it remains the only movie I have ever literally laughed all the way home from.
+After 25 years, it remains the only movie I have ever gone to the theater to see, and literally laughed all the way home from.
 And it helped make Jennifer Grey a star, which is a good thing.

 Yeah, Ferris was a legend.
 A great guy.
 Right?

 As ESPN's Lee Corso would say, “Not so fast, my friend!”

 Top 10 Reasons Why Ferris Bueller Wasn't Such a Great Guy